-- Country Residential (CR) District to accommodate residential development with a minimum lot size of 4.0 acres; - Country Residential Suburban Estate (CRSE) District to accommodate residential development with a minimum lot size of 0.5 acres; - Commercial (C) District to provide for uses catering to the travelling public and to accommodate commercial uses in Brazeau County;
+- Country Residential (CR) District to accommodate residential development with a minimum lot size of 4.0 acres; - Country Residential Suburban Estate (CRSE) District to accommodate residential development with a minimum lot size of 0.5 acres; - Modular/Manufactured Home Park District (MHP) to allow for this use;

-- Rural Industrial (RI) District to accommodate a range of general industrial and heavy industrial land uses appropriate for rural locations; and, - Industrial (I) District to accommodate a variety of general industrial and commercial land uses not requiring large tracts of land within accessible locations.
+- Commercial (C) District to provide for uses catering to the travelling public and to accommodate commercial uses in Brazeau County; - Rural Industrial (RI) District to accommodate a range of general industrial and heavy industrial land uses appropriate for rural locations; and. - Industrial (I) District to accommodate a variety of general industrial and commercial land uses not requiring large tracts of land within accessible locations.